dbos-inc/dbos-docs/docs/api-reference/configuration.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: Operon Configuration
+title: Configuration
+description: Operon configuration reference
 ---

 The configuration file informs the Operon runtime how to run an application.